Forbidden Doors:

 The scene where she finally claimed her worth?
 Your soul was taking notes.

 Not discussing specific books but sharing how romance tropes helped you navigate real thresholds.
+When you realize others used the same forbidden door to enter their power, something shifts: you understand you were never reading alone.

 Your TBR pile is your personal apothecary.